nathan-cool/Tic-Tac-Toe/README.md

 - Easily navigate and understand the game's objective.
 - Choose between single or multiplayer modes.
 - Enjoy a responsive gaming experience on both desktop and mobile devices.
+- As a new user, I want the ability to customize game settings such as difficulty level

 ## Existing User Story